open-data-standards/permitdata.org/README.md

 The BLDS (pronounced "Builds") data standard is a collaborative effort by civic technology companies, governments and other interested parties to create a shared data specification for building and construction permit data.
 This is part of a much broader effort to create shared standards for the open data being released by state, county and municipal governments across the country.

+Specific details of the BLDS data standard can be [found in the wiki](https://github.com/open-data-standards/permitdata.org/wiki).

 ## Adding an organization to the list of partners

 Open an issue with the name of your organziation, and we'll add it to the list.